 The busy and hectic work life in Hong Kong makes me crave for weekends out in the nature.
-That’s why I decided to start a new series on this blog documenting some of my favourite weekend escapades.
+That’s why I decided to start a new series on this blog documenting some of my favourite day trip ideas.
 If you live in Hong Kong, I hope it inspires to explore more of this beautiful city! and if you’re a tourist, don’t forget that Hong Kong is much much more than a concrete jungle so make sure you venture out 🙂

-A couple of weeks ago, we visited Tai O, one of the oldest and intact fishing villages in Lantau Island.
-The famous stilt houses and traditional stalls take you back to the old Hong Kong charm…
+A couple of weeks ago, we visited Tai O Fishing Village, one of the oldest and intact fishing villages in Lantau Island.
+The famous stilt houses and traditional fish stalls take you back to the old Hong Kong charm…

-- MTR Tung Chung Station.
-Take bus 11 to Tai O bus terminus (the journey takes approximately 50 minutes.)
+- From MTR Tung Chung Station: Take bus 11 to Tai O bus terminus (the journey takes approximately 50 minutes.)
 Walk for around five minutes to the Rope-drawn Ferry Bridge and then take a stroll along the waterfront; or,

-- MTR Tung Chung Station Exit B. Take Ngong Ping Cable Car to Ngong Ping Village (approximately 25 minutes).
+- From MTR Tung Chung Station Exit B: Take Ngong Ping Cable Car to Ngong Ping Village (approximately 25 minutes).
 Take bus 21 to Tai O terminus (approximately 20 minutes) and walk for around five minutes to the Rope-drawn Ferry Bridge and then take a stroll along the waterfront.

 Pin for later!